Fever (1988 film): Production

 The movie was the second of three low budget thrillers Craig Lahiff made in succession.

 Writer Josephine Emery had made a short feature with Craig Lahiff.
-She says Lahiff's telemovie Coda sold well at the American Film Market and JC Williamson’s approached Lahiff "with an offer of money to finance a 90-minute thriller, ‘if a suitable script were written’.
+She says Lahiff's telemovie Coda sold well at the American Film Market and J. C. Williamson's approached Lahiff "with an offer of money to finance a 90-minute thriller, 'if a suitable script were written'.
 Craig came to me and I wrote a treatment for a thriller based around desperate people in an ugly mining town who would do almost anything to get out.
 We called it, Fever.
-Williamson’s liked it, put the money up, and we were away."
+Williamson's liked it, put the money up, and we were away."

 The film was made with the assistance of the South Australian Film and Television Financing Fund.

 The film was meant to be shot in Port Pirie but the budget did not stretch to location shooting so it was filmed in Port Adelaide.